 Requirements leading to the Doctor of Philosophy degree:

-- 64 graduate credit hours beyond the M.S. degree (or 96 hours beyond the B.S. degree in cases where no M.S. degree is obtained); general requirements are:
+- 64 graduate credit hours beyond the M.S. degree; general requirements are:

 - No set number of course hours is required; however, most committee chairs and advisory committees demand from 32 to 40 semester hours of classroom study, which usually includes courses in fields other than agronomy